About Mindy Jackson

 Being around too many people in a big busy place can make you dizzy and sick; it can exhaust you.
 Sensitive people feel joy so intensely.
 Mindy knows what it’s like to stand in line at the grocery store and have the next person unload their life story and problems on her.
 She understands what it’s like to need quiet space to re-energize.

 Mindy works best with clients who prefer someone who likes a no-nonsense, straight forward and direct approach.
 She has helped many clients succeed by being direct and calling a spade a spade.
 Clients who understand it takes work, willingness and vulnerability accomplish their goals.
 Working with Mindy will seem like talking to an old friend.
-She definitely prefers a client who doesn’t get offended easily.

 Some fun facts about Mindy…